ibrod83/nodejs-web-scraper/readme.md

     const root =  new Root();//The root object fetches the startUrl, and starts the process.

-    const category =  new OpenLinks('.css-1wjnrbv');//Opens each category page.
+    const categories =  new OpenLinks('.css-1wjnrbv');//Opens each category page.

-    const article =  new OpenLinks('article a');//Opens each article page
+    const articles =  new OpenLinks('article a');//Opens each article page

-    const image =  new DownloadContent('img');//Downloads every image from a given page.
+    const images =  new DownloadContent('img');//Downloads every image from a given page.

-    const h1 =  new CollectContent('h1');//"Collects" the text from each H1 element.
+    const titles =  new CollectContent('h1');//"Collects" the text from each H1 element.

-    root.addOperation(category);//Then we create a scraping "tree":
+    root.addOperation(categories);//Then we create a scraping "tree":
-        category.addOperation(article);
+        categories.addOperation(articles);
-            article.addOperation(image);
+            articles.addOperation(images);
-            article.addOperation(h1);
+            articles.addOperation(titles);

     await scraper.scrape(root);//Pass the root object to the Scraper.scrape method, and the work begins.

     //All done.
 We specified a 'logPath', so now JSON files were automatically created.

     //You can also manually get the data of each operation object, by calling the getData() method, for example:

-    const articleFinalData = article.getData();
+    const allArticles = articles.getData();
-    const h1FinalData = h1.getData();
+    const allTitles = titles.getData();

     //Do something with that data...